Lerer/serverless-veracode-webhooks/README.md

         "veracode_sandbox_name":"Sandbox 1" // The sandbox name.
 Don't include if using policy scan!
       }
       ```

+# Done!!!
+> Test you workflows and scan your repositories

 -------
 **Note** - To remove all resources deployed by this solution, simply run **`serverless remove`**